FDA advisers vote to include an Omicron-specific component for a coronavirus booster in the US - KTVZ

 The World Health Organization told the independent committee of vaccine advisers Tuesday that the vaccination strategy going forward should probably be based around a vaccine that would offer as broad a kind of protection as possible, rather than just continuing with the vaccines that were made against the original strain that is no longer in circulation.

-“I still think there’s value in increasing the breath of immunity and I will reiterate that we’re not trying to match what may circulate,” said Dr. Kanta Subbarao with the World Health Organization Collaborating Center for Reference and Research on Influenza who works as a professor at the University of Melbourne.
+“I still think there’s value in increasing the breath of immunity and I will reiterate that we’re not trying to match what may circulate,” said Dr. Kanta Subbarao with the World Health Organization Collaborating Center for Reference and Research on Influenza and the University of Melbourne.
 “It is not so much to match what is likely to circulate because there’s so much uncertainty about the trajectory of this evolution.”

 “We’re trying to increase the breadth of the immune response without losing the benefit from the index vaccine that’s performed so well,” she added.